Programs of Study

 - If the applicant has a criminal history, the applicant must be cleared by the Texas Board of Nursing prior to submitting an application to the program.
 Criminal history includes juvenile offenses, “sealed” offenses or deferred adjudication.
 The applicant with a criminal history must submit the “Petition for Declaratory Order” to the Board of Nursing prior to applying for the program because the process can take up to two years, depending on the individual circumstances.
 ALL criminal history must be reported to the BON.
 This includes any arrest for any offense, even if the charges were dismissed!
 Please visit the BON’s website at www.bon.state.tx.us.
 Click on “Verification & Licensing,” click on “Download Other Paper Applications and Forms” then scroll down to “Candidates for Licensure” and download the “Petition for Declaratory Order” and follow those instructions.
 The Vocational Nursing Office cannot give opinions about your criminal history—please read the Declaratory Order Petition instructions and questions.
 The petition and supporting documentation must be sent to the Board of Nursing in Austin, not submitted to the Vocational Nursing Program.

-- The applicant must attend orientation in August--Date TBA.
-More information will come in the acceptance letter.
+- The applicant must attend orientation on August 19, 2014.
+Additional information will come in the acceptance letter.

 - Applicants who are applying for READMISSION should request readmission information from the Vocational Nursing Program administrative assistant.
 Readmission candidates must meet the entrance requirements for the class for which they are seeking readmission.